wingbus/wingbus.github.io/_portfolio/2023-structured-light.md

 2. Measurement and accuracy

     The software allows manual measurement (by picking points) and auto measurement (by RANSAC sphere detection).
 The RANSAC method is able to reject noise, unwanted data, and detect a sphere object correctly.
-A 25.4140 mm ceramic sphere is measured to be 25.3624 mm, which shows an accuracy of less than 0.1 mm.
+A 25.4140 mm ceramic sphere is measured to be 25.3624 mm, which shows an accuracy of about 0.06 mm.

     ![](/images/structured-light-7.png)